 Shortly after Mihdi’s death, the Ottoman government mobilized Turkish troops in Akka, making it necessary to move the exiles to other quarters to make room for the troops in the barracks.
-Placed in various houses around Akka, the exiles now had the ability to move about more freely and to receive some visitors.
-This less restrictive location provided greater opportunities for Baha’is to meet with Baha’u’llah.
+Placed in various houses around Akka, the exiles now had the ability to move about the prison colony more freely, and to receive some visitors.
+This less restrictive locations provided greater opportunities for Baha’is to meet with Baha’u’llah.
 In this way, the answer to Mihdi’s dying prayer became a reality.

 Three years later, still imprisoned but now living in cramped, flea-infested quarters scattered throughout the prison-city of Akka, Baha’u’llah and the exiles eked out a meager existence as best they could.
-Paradoxically, this difficult period of death and deprivation would culminate in one of Baha’u’llah’s greatest triumphs – the revelation of the Most Holy Book.
+Paradoxically, this difficult period of death and deprivation would culminate in one of Baha’u’llah’s greatest triumphs – the revelation of his primary book of Baha’i laws and ordinances.

 They whom God hath endued with insight will readily recognize that the precepts laid down by God constitute the highest means for the maintenance of order in the world and the security of its peoples. … these are the breath of life unto all created things.
 The seas of Divine wisdom and Divine utterance have risen under the breath of the breeze of the All-Merciful.
-Hasten to drink your fill, O men of understanding! - The Kitab-i-Aqdas, p.
-19.
+Hasten to drink your fill, O men of understanding!

-The Kitab-i Aqdas contains guidance for the spiritual life of the individual Baha’i such as prayer, fasting, marriage, the education of children, and ethical teachings.
-It also creates the features of Baha’i community life such as the holding of periodic meetings, and the building of houses of worship with associated charitable trusts such as orphanages and homes for the aged.
+The Most Holy Book contains guidance for the spiritual life of the individual Baha’i such as prayer, fasting, marriage, the education of children, and ethical teachings.
+It also creates the features of Baha’i community life such as the regular holding of spiritual meetings and gatherings, and the building of houses of worship with associated charitable trusts such as orphanages and homes for the aged.

-In the Kitab-i Aqdas, Baha’u’llah outlines the framework for the democratically-elected administrative institutions of the Baha’i Faith, while at the same time doing away with the institution of the clergy; in his social teachings he abolishes slavery, encourages charitable funds, exalts work to the rank of worship, enjoins his followers to associate with followers of all faiths in a spirit of friendliness, forbids fanaticism and bigotry, and calls upon all people to abandon whatever ideologies have caused them to shun one another.
+In the Most Holy Book, Baha’u’llah outlined the new foundation for the democratically-elected administrative institutions of the Baha’i Faith, while at the same time doing away with the institution of the clergy.
+In his social teachings he abolished slavery, encouraged charitable funds, exalted work done in the spirit of service to the rank of worship, enjoined his followers to associate with the followers of all faiths in a spirit of friendliness, forbid fanaticism and bigotry, and called upon all people to abandon whatever ideologies have caused them to shun one another.

-Baha’u’llah made one central point clearly in the Kitab-i-Aqdas – that the new laws of the Baha’i Faith would serve as the lamps of God’s loving providence to all humanity, bringing about peace, unity and love.
-Using the metaphor of wine to describe the ecstasy of a soul intoxicated by the love of God, Baha’u’llah said in the Kitab-i-Aqdas:
+In the book, Baha’u’llah made one central point clearly – that the new laws of the Baha’i Faith would serve as the lamps of God’s loving providence to all humanity, bringing about peace, unity and love.
+Using the metaphor of wine to describe the ecstasy of a soul intoxicated by the love of God, Baha’u’llah wrote: